bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_3/individual_contributions_reports/Furkan_Ozdemir.md

 I created an installation and running guide for backend.

-I reviewed the pull requests about
+I reviewed many pull requests.
-- backend code of login page.
-- frontend code of login page.
-- backend code of like and comment.

 I created models for art items, exhibition and notification.
 I upgraded the model of user.